-Before I woke up, the next morning, I got a text from San Diego based professional matchmaker, Sophy Singer, founder of Sophy Love.
+Before I woke up, the next morning, I got a text from San Diego based matchmaking professional, Sophy Singer, founder of Sophy Love.

 She said, “Audrey, I saw your recent birthday post and it hit me like a ton of bricks — I have a client who would be a lovely match for you”.

 She continued to describe him.
 We’ll call him ‘Mr. Mensch’:

 “He’s a very special person — intelligent, kind and very inspired by Jewish thought and practice — also has a beautiful passion for making the world a better place.
 Also, handsome, successful and so funny.
 He’s a catch!
 You’re very much his type on an intellectual and spiritual level and also 100% on a physical level.
 Excited to share his profile with you.”

 Of course, he doesn’t live in San Diego.
 But why not, I said match us.

 Jumping to the punch line … after many phone calls and video dates, a plane, train and an automobile, 36 days after Sophy’s text, Mr. Mensch will be in San Diego to take me out for a nice dinner AND horseback riding on the beach.
 This Texas gal is excited!